jizhang-cmu/ground_based_autonomy_basic/README.md

 # Advanced

 **Changing simulation environment**: The vehicle simulator supports custom environments.
 To change the environment, replace 'example.world' by 'mesh.world' in 'src/vehicle_simulator/launch/vehicle_simulator.launch'.
-Then, modify 'src/vehicle_simulator/world/mesh.world' to update the directory to the mesh file ('/path_to_folder/meshfile.dae' at two places) and offset ('<pose frame=''>0 0 0 0 0 0</pose>' at the bottom).
+Then, modify 'src/vehicle_simulator/world/mesh.world' to update the directory to the mesh file ('/path_to_folder/meshfile.dae' at two places) and offset ('pose frame = [0 0 0 0 0 0]' at the bottom).
 An example mesh file can be downloaded at

 https://github.com/osrf/gazebo_models/blob/master/willowgarage/meshes/willowgarage_collision.dae